Glossary

 DLL injection

-With DLL injection, malicious code is executed on the client system by a process that is actually trustworthy.
+Abbreviation for: Dynamic Link Libary Injection - In DLL injection, malicious code is executed by a process on the client system that is actually trustworthy.
 This process is forced to reload the malicious code, which is located in a dynamic link library (DLL).
 This can be done, for example, by changing the registry entry that determines which DLLs are to be loaded when a program is started.

 DNS protocol

-The DNS protocol must run on every Internet computer and converts host names (e.g. www.sicherheitsoffensive2007.de) into IP addresses (e.g. 85.10.196.145) and vice versa.
+Abbreviation for: Domain Name System protocol - The DNS protocol must run on every Internet computer and converts host names (e.g. www.sicherheitsoffensive2007.de) into IP addresses (e.g. 85.10.196.145) and vice versa.
 Without this conversion, it is not possible to communicate on the Internet, as the data packets can only be assigned to the correct computer using an IP address.

 DNS spoofing

-DNS spoofing is a common form of pharming: An attacker manipulates the assignment between a computer name and the corresponding IP address.
+Abbreviation for: Domain Name System spoofing - DNS spoofing is a common form of pharming: an attacker manipulates the mapping between a computer name and the corresponding IP address.
 This allows the attacker to simulate the identity of two communication partners and thus receive the data packets of both partners.

 Double submission control